pachterlab/varseek/docs/build.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any varseek tool can be called from the command-line using the `-h` `--help` flag.
 # varseek build 🔨
-Takes in nucleotide sequences and mutations (in [standard mutation annotation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1867422/) and returns mutated versions of the input sequences according to the provided mutations.
+Takes in nucleotide sequences and variants (in [standard mutation annotation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1867422/) and returns mutated versions of the input sequences according to the provided variants.
 Return format: Saves mutated sequences in FASTA format.

 Input table